Financial impact of a divorce in Singapore

 - Assets acquired before the marriage but substantially improved in quality during the marriage

-Many people have the perception that splitting matrimonial assets means a straightforward split of 50-50 between the couple, but this is most likely not the case.
-There are many factors for the court to consider, which include:
+Many people have the perception that splitting matrimonial assets means a straightforward split of 50-50 between the couple, but this is unlikely.

 - The extent of financial contributions towards these assets by each party